vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 You can deploy and manage Tanzu Kubernetes Grid management clusters on:

 * vSphere 6.7u3
-* vSphere 7, if vSphere with Tanzu is not enabled.  ### Import Base Image template for TKG Cluster Deployment
+* vSphere 7, if vSphere with Tanzu is not enabled.

+### Import Base Image template for TKG Cluster Deployment

 Before you proceed with the management cluster creation, ensure that the base image template is imported into vSphere and is available as a template.
 To import a base image template into vSphere: